objektwerks/gciphers/README.md

 GCiphers
 --------
->Analytical app for 23 ciphers, using ScalaFx, Os-Lib, Ox, uPickle and Scala 3.
+>Analytical app for 23 ciphers, using ScalaFx, Os-Lib, Ox, uPickle, jDeploy and Scala 3.

 Ciphers
 -------